 - ARTT 263 - Professional Practice for the Visual Artist 1 semester hour

-- OR any General Education HLTH Elective 3 semester hours (GEIR)
+- Any General Education HLTH Elective 3 semester hours (GEIR)

-** Behavioral and Social Science Distribution (BSSD) courses must come from different disciplines.
+** Behavioral and social sciences distribution (BSSD) courses must come from different disciplines.

 *** A world languages course is strongly recommended.

-† Students interested in advanced study in art should choose 6 credits of ARTT electives.
-Students interested in advanced study in art education should choose 6 credits from among ARTT electives from ARTT 120 or ARTT 211 or one printmaking course from ARTT 225, ARTT 226, ARTT 227, ARTT 228, ARTT 230, or ARTT 233.
+† Students interested in pursuing advanced study in art should choose 6 credits of ARTT electives.
+Students interested in pursuing advanced study in art education should choose 6 credits from ARTT 120 or ARTT 211 or one printmaking course from ARTT 225, ARTT 226, ARTT 227, ARTT 228, ARTT 230, or ARTT 233.